StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Auto-redirect AMP pages: On
 - Auto-redirect tracking URLs: On
 - Upgrade connections to HTTPS: Require all connections to use HTTPS (strict)
-- Block Cookies: Block cross-site cookies
+- Block Cookies: Block third-party cookies
 - Block Fingerprinting: Fingerprinting blocked (strict) (If you face any issues with sites, change it back to standard)
 - Prevent fingerprinting via language settings: On
 - Safe Browsing: Standard protection